Mathematical Modeling of the Molting Process

 Molting Stages of Weddell Seals

 In most mammals, hair structures serve the main purpose of trapping heat and ensuring the mammal stays warm.
-The Weddell seal, however, has a thick layer of blubber that takes care of , and instead their thick coat of short fur is designed to protect their from UV radiation and physical damage from fights.
+The Weddell seal, however, has a thick layer of blubber that takes care of , and instead their thick coat of short fur is designed to protect their skin from UV radiation and physical damage from fights.
 As the year progresses, and the fur is subjected to wind, cold temperatures and ocean water, the seal’s black glossy fur becomes brown and dry and must be replaced in one big moult that typically happens in January and February (Walcott et al., 2020).
 Weddell seals first moult the fur on the top of their backs, then shed fur in progressively wider stripes.
 Due to this pattern and the distinct difference between brown old fur and black new fur, it is easy to observe and quantify a Weddell seal’s stage in their moult.
 In a 2019 study performed by Beltran et al., seals were assigned a value from zero to four to represent their moult stage (Fig. 1).

 Fig. 1.
 The molt codes and their associated molting areas.
 [Adapted from Walcott et al., 2020]